-Here are five tips to get you started.
+Here are five tips to get you started:

 5 ways to stretch cleaning supplies

 - Try using less laundry detergent.
 Unless your laundry is heavily soiled, a little soap can go a long way.
 In fact, some folks have found they don’t need any laundry detergent, as we explain in “3 Easy Ways to Wash Away the Steep Cost of Laundry Detergent.”

 5 ways to make personal care items last

 Being beautiful on the outside isn’t particularly cheap.
-Regardless of whether you buy the drugstore brands or splurge on luxury items, make the most of your purchases by following these tips:
+Regardless of whether you buy drugstore brands or splurge on luxury items, make the most of your purchases by following these tips:

 - Store shampoo and conditioner bottles upside down.
 When you reach the end of a bottle, add a little water and shake to get out every last bit.

-Finally, there are plenty of other items in your home that you may want to last longer.
+There are plenty of other items in your home that you may want to last longer.
 We have hacks and advice for those, too: